cristian-vijelie/dcn-rdma-lab/README.md

 The best analogy for a RDMA Send is a normal packet from TCP or UDP: someone must send it, someone must receive it and intrerpret it.
-Nothing else, no writing someone's memory without it knowing it.
+Nothing else, no writing someone's memory without it knowing.

 ### Read